RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Methods

-As it is widely recognized, incorporating attention mechanisms into convolutional neural networks can enhance their performance.
-After a careful study of the standard convolution operation and the existing spatial attention mechanism, we argue that the spatial attention mechanism effectively overcomes the inherent limitation of convolutional neural networks, which is parameter sharing.
+As is widely recognized, incorporating attention mechanisms into convolutional neural networks can enhance their performance.
+Regarding the effectiveness of spatial attention mechanisms, a new perspective is analyzed in this work.
+It effectively overcomes the inherent limitation of convolutional neural networks, which is parameter sharing.
 Currently, the most commonly used kernel sizes in convolutional neural networks are 1 $\times$ 1 and 3 $\times$ 3.
 The convolutional operation for extracting features after introducing the spatial attention mechanism is either a 1 $\times$ 1 or a 3 $\times$ 3 convolutional operation.
 To intuitively show the process, the spatial attention mechanism is inserted into the front of the 1 $\times$ 1 convolutional operation.
-Through the attention map to weigh operation the input feature map (Re-weight "$\times$"), finally, the slider feature information of the receptive-field is extracted through 1 $\times$ 1 convolution operation.
-The overall process can be simply represented as follows:
+The input feature map is weighted (Re-weight "$\times$") by the attention map.
+Finally, the slider feature information of the receptive-field is extracted through 1 $\times$ 1 convolution operation.
+The overall process can be simply represented as the Equation~(\ref{qe2}).
+Due to the 1 $\times$ 1 convolution operation has only one convolution parameter, $K$ still represents only one parameter value, $A_{i}$ denotes a attention weight for the corresponding position, $F_{i}$ represents the value obtained by each convolutional slider after computation and N still represents the total number of the receptive-field slider.
+Unlike the 3 $\times$ 3 convolution, the 1 $\times$ 1 convolution has just one pixel value $X_{i}$ in each receptive-field slider.

-Here, the convolution kernel K represents only one parameter value.
-If we take the value of $A_{i}\times K $ as a new convolution kernel parameter, the interesting thing is that the problem of parameter sharing in the extraction of features by 1$\times$1 convolution operations is solved.
-As shown in Fig.~\ref{convolution_attention}, it visualizes the combination of a 1$\times$1 convolutional kernel and a spatial attention mechanism.
-This combination essentially solves the problem of parameter sharing.
+In the absence of spatial attention, each sliding window obtains $F_{i}$ simply by performing operations on $X_{i}$ with $K$.
+Therefore, analogous to standard convolution operations, if we take spatial attention weighting and convolution operations as an overall arithmetic step, the interesting thing is that the problem of parameter sharing in the extraction of features by 1 $\times$ 1 convolution operations is solved.
+In other words, the value of $ A_{i}\times K $ is treated as a new convolution kernel parameter.